KyberNetwork/TokenDistributionContracts/TokenSale/README.md

 In the first 24 hours user contribution is limited by his cap.
 In the second 24 hours, (registered) users can make any size of contribution, until token supply is depleted.

-Preminted tokens are allocated to the company and to the team.
+Preminted tokens are allocated to the company wallet.
-Team tokens are vested for 2 years, with 1 year cliff.

 ## Detailed description